OT and OTA Students

 4. Intervention Planning

 Interventions are individualized and may include activity adaptation, environmental modification, compensatory strategies, and caregiver training.
-The goal is to support participation in meaningful activities while reducing physical strain or discomfort.
+The goal is to support participation in meaningful activities while reducing physical pain or discomfort.

 5. Reassessment

-Because hospice clients may experience rapid changes in health status, reassessment occurs frequently.
-Practitioners continually adjust interventions to ensure they remain aligned with the client’s priorities and evolving needs.
+Because hospice clients may experience changes in health status, reassessment occurs frequently.
+Practitioners continually adjust interventions to ensure they are aligned with the client’s priorities and needs.

 Common OT Intervention Strategies in Hospice